estevao-souza/estevao-souza/README.md

 ### Hi there 👋

-🔭 I'm using this repository to store and document my Kotlin Applications while studying this subject that I have found increasingly interesting.
-Those applications consume External APIs as well as use my own Back-End with Firestore.
+🔭 I'm using this repository to store and document my Kotlin applications while studying this subject that I have found increasingly interesting.
+Those applications consume external APIs as well as use my own back-end with Firestore.

 ⚡
 <!--